-My next favorite place in Central Park is a smallish paved area called The Mall, located at the southeastern tip of a manmade body of water called The Lake.
+My next favorite place in Central Park is a smallish paved area called The Mall located at the southeastern tip of a manmade body of water called The Lake.
 It's always pleasant to walk around The Mall and people-watch.
 Closer to The Lake is the iconic Bethesda Fountain.
 It's a popular place to take selfies.
-A few yards away is the Bethesda Terrace which is really a pedestrian bridge that's fun to walk under or over.
+A few yards away is the Bethesda Terrace.
+There's a pedestrian bridge and it's fun to walk underneath or overtop.
 There are often street performers playing music, singing, or doing other interesting performances right under the bridge.